Defence of India Act 1915: Moderate dissent

 The application of the act was not limited to those suspected of revolutionary crimes.
 It gradually came to be used in coercing and suppressing the voice of many nationalist leaders, even of moderate views, where regional administration felt their opinion or views were seditious to British rule in India, or dangerous to the administration.
 A number of prominent moderate leaders were interned or deported under the Defence of India act.
 Most notable of these leaders was Mrs Annie Besant.
 Beasant had set up branches of the Home Rule League in major towns and cities at the time Bal Gangadhar Tilak was establishing the league in Bombay and in Western India.
-Although these amounted to little more than debating societies (having been modelled on the Fabian Societies), the leagues were noted to be publishing political pamphlets, selling alm ost 46000 of these in 1916.
+Although these amounted to little more than debating societies (having been modelled on the Fabian Societies), the leagues were noted to be publishing political pamphlets, selling almost 46000 of these in 1916.
 Libraries were also established where political treatises were made available.
 Beasant's league had 27000 members by 1917, and that same year both Tilak and Beasant were interned under the act on the grounds their activities were becoming subversive.
 India.
 Maulana Muhammad Ali Jauhar and Maulana Shaukat Ali were arrested and interned after they were found to have been in liaison with individuals in Kabul linked to the German mission, which the administration suspected may have been to promulgate a pan-Indian Islamic revolution.
 Abul Kalam Azad was deported from Bengal and placed under house arrest in Ranchi for his writing in Al Balagh.